Alomahuang/blogger/_posts/2022-11-12-Github Pages with HTTPS.md

   - Github Pages
 ---

-**Intro:** I registered my custom domain with GoDaddy and encountered a problem associating the domain to GitHub Pages with HTTPS.
+💡  I registered my custom domain with GoDaddy and encountered a problem associating the domain to GitHub Pages with HTTPS.
 This article will help you to solve the problem.
 {: .notice--info}

 ## Oh oh